In this article:

 Plans for your kitchen redesign should give thought to the space and layout of the room, your preferred design style and visual appeal, durability of fixtures and finishes, choice of appliances, and functional storage solutions.
+Here are 7 factors to contemplate in designing your dream kitchen:

 As with any renovation project, it’s important to work out how much you want to spend and how you will fund the work.
 Options could include paying cash, refinancing your home loan or applying for a new construction or personal loan.